Fraud indictment fuels pressure for tourism minister to quit

 Santanchè’s lawyer said his client would prove her innocence at trial, set to begin March 20.
 Even if she does, the minister faces a scrum of other hurdles.

-More pressing are the increasingly energetic calls for the tourism minister’s dismissal.
+More concerning to the tourism minister may be the increasingly energetic calls for her dismissal.
+The Cassazione’s ruling stepped up already-energetic chatter about the tourism minister’s dismissal.

 "In the past, Meloni asked for the dismissal of any minister if he so much as rustled some leaves," Conte told press.